People's Liberal Democratic Party: Elections

 As PLDP was registered after nomination day for the 2006 general election, Ooi was not able to contest the election under the PLDP banner.

 PLDP attempted to contest in the 2011 general election, with Ooi running for the Sengkang West Single Member Constituency.
 However, on Nomination Day, Ooi's assentor did not turn up, leading to Ooi publicly appealing to the opposition's supporters to be his assentor but to be rejected by the crowd.
 He subsequently shed tears over again the inability to participate in elections, being in his 70s and having desired to become a Member of Parliament.

 Later in 2011, Ooi resigned as PLDP's chairman to contest in the 2011 presidential election as the presidential candidate must be a non-partisan member.

 On 7 August 2025, the Singapore Ministry of Home Affairs sought proof of the party's existence along with 13 other political parties due to its failure to comply with the Foreign Interference (Countermeasures) Act 2021.
 If there is no proof of existence provided to the Singapore Government within 3 months, the Registrar of Societies will deem the party as officially defunct.

+The party was officially deregistered on 4 December 2025.